 I personally do this all the time…

-Even when I’m home, I’ll use my mobile device rather than go turn on my computer and wait for it to load up.
-As more of your prospects turn to mobile devices, they are going to expect to see a mobile optimized website.
+Even when I’m home, I’ll use my mobile device rather than go and turn on my computer and wait for it to load up.
+As more of your prospects turn to mobile devices, they are going to expect to see a mobile-optimized website.

 Google has already started to experiment with labels in their search results to tell searchers which results have mobile-friendly webpages.
 Then back in April 2015, Google updated their algorithm to include mobile-friendliness signals in their ranking algorithm.
 And more recently, Google has announced that they’re moving to mobile-first indexing, which means that your mobile website will be the primary website Google analyzes for ranking purposes.
 And as of July 1, 2019, Google enabled mobile-first indexing by default for all new websites.

 So if you haven’t already, you need to create a mobile-optimized website in order to compete in the local search results in the coming months and years.